lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ### Raw Public Keys {#rpkformat}

-Raw Public Keys in TLS consists of a DER encoded ASN.1 SubjectPublicKeyInfo structure {{RFC7250}}.
+Raw Public Keys in TLS consist of a DER encoded ASN.1 SubjectPublicKeyInfo structure {{RFC7250}}.
 This section illustrates the format of P-256 (secp256r1) SubjectPublicKeyInfo {{RFC5480}} with and without point compression as well as an ed25519 SubjectPublicKeyInfo.
 Point compression in SubjectPublicKeyInfo is standardized in {{RFC5480}} and is therefore theoretically possible to use in PRKs and X.509 certificates used in (D)TLS but does not seem to be supported by (D)TLS implementations.

 #### secp256r1 SubjectPublicKeyInfo Without Point Compression